University of Colorado Boulder: Macky Auditorium

 Macky Auditorium is a large building on the north edge of the University of Colorado campus, near 17th Street and University Avenue, which plays host to various talks, plays, and musical performances.
 Andrew J. Macky was a prominent businessman involved with the town of Boulder in the late 19th century.
 Macky served as the president, as well as a stockholder of the First National Bank, an institution founded by another early CU supporter, Lewis Cheney.
 Macky is credited with a number of landmarks throughout Boulder, where he was a carpenter and involved in politics.

-The Auditorium opened its doors in 1923, thirteen years after construction started.
+The auditorium opened its doors in 1923, thirteen years after construction started.
 Macky's adopted daughter, May, sued for a third of Macky's estate, a case that took thirteen years to settle.
-May was angered that her father left her no money in his will while leaving $300,000 to CU for the hall's construction.
+May was angered that her father left her no money in his will, while leaving $300,000 to CU for the hall's construction.
 The university eventually won the case, and the majority of critical construction on the building resumed.

 The building has a variety of architectural elements from various buildings around the globe that President James Baker, CU's president at the turn of the 20th century, admired.
 The design of the auditorium is primarily Neo-Gothic, with the primary materials being sandstone and red tile, like the rest of campus.
 The result is a unique building, with two large towers and sprawling ivy, that sets itself apart from the rest of the CU campus.
 Macky was refurbished in 1986, with improved seating, custom carpeting, modern plumbing, and an elevator.
-Currently, there is an electronic bell system in the towers of Macky which rings the hours during the day.
+The towers' electronic bell system rings the hours during the day.

-Macky is the home of two departments both in the College of Music, the Jazz Studies Department and the Choral Department, and it houses an art gallery that is open Wednesdays, and to patrons during performances.
-The hall houses almost all performances by the Boulder Philharmonic Orchestra, the Artist Series, and the CU Opera.
-Macky is also the home of many lectures including part of the Conference on World Affairs held at CU each spring.
+Macky is the home of two departments, both in the College of Music: the Jazz Studies Department and the Choral Department.
+The lobby art gallery is open to patrons during performances, and to the general public at some other times during the week.
+The auditorium, with seating for 2,000, hosts almost all performances by the Boulder Philharmonic Orchestra, the Artist Series, and the CU Opera.
+Macky is also the home of many lectures, including the annual Conference on World Affairs (CWA) opening keynote.
+In some recent past years, the venue has also hosted CWA panel discussions, Cinema Interruptus movie screenings and the popular jazz concert.